© Crown copyright 2019

 6.8.4 The Self Assessment legislation requires a charity to complete and submit a tax return if either it’s asked to do so or it believes that it may have a liability to tax.
 Some charities will be asked to submit a tax return annually but most will only be asked to submit a return from time to time.
 HMRC Charities will select which charities it requires a tax return from and will issue formal notices to those charities.
 HMRC issues a notice to submit a tax return to all charities over a number of years as part of its programme to check compliance.

 6.8.5 A charity that is a trust will need to complete a Trust and Estate Tax Return’ (form SA900 (PDF 283K)).
-All other charities will receive a Notice to File a Company Tax Return.
+All other charities will receive a notice to file a Company Tax Return.

-6.8.8 The charity supplementary pages include the claim to tax exemption and should show the income and/or gains for which the charity is claiming exemption.
+6.8.8 The charity supplementary pages include the claim to tax exemption and you should show the income and/or gains for which the charity is claiming exemption.
 Paper supplementary pages must be signed and dated.
 The electronic ‘signature’ process must be followed for online returns.

 6.8.10 Where a charity claims exemption from tax on all its income and gains covered by the period in the return, it need only record ‘nil’ in the relevant boxes on the main Trust or Company return, and sign (electronically for online returns) and date the form.
 Where a charity has incurred a tax liability on all or part of its income and gains, it will be necessary to show the taxable amounts in the relevant boxes on the main return as well as signing (electronically for online returns) and dating the form.